realworldocaml/book/en/json.md

 The `Safe.json` type includes all of the variants from `Basic.json` and extends it with a few more useful ones.
 A standard JSON type such as a `String` will type-check against both the `Basic` module and also the non-standard `Safe` module.
-If you use the extension values with the `Basic` module however, the compiler will reject your code until you make it compliant with the portable subset of JSON.
+If you use the extended values with the `Basic` module however, the compiler will reject your code until you make it compliant with the portable subset of JSON.